yibinlin/readings/content/posts/css_notes.md

 ---

+## General Guideline

+- Try to re-build layout of other websites, as practice, etc.

 ## Flexbox

 - [Flexbox cheat sheet](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
 - `justify-content` means alignment in the main axis.
 - `align-items` means alignment in the cross axis.
+- Difference between Flex and Grid: Flex is 1-dimensional (and one direction), while grid is for 2-dimensional formatting.

 ## BEM Naming Convention